Kabaddi World Cup (World Kabaddi): History

 The 2019 World Cup was hosted by Malaysia Kabaddi Federation (Note: Not to be confused with Malaysian Kabaddi Federation which is affiliated to the IKF.) in Melaka.
 It was initially scheduled for April, but was postponed to July.
 The Indian team, selected by New Kabaddi Federation, won the inaugural men's and women's competitions in the finals.
 Iraq and Taiwan were 2nd and 3rd respectively in the men's competition, whereas Taiwan and Malaysia were 2nd and 3rd in the women's competition.

 The 2025 World Cup was hosted in West Midlands and was supported by the West Midlands Combined Authority.
 The tournament took place from 17–23 March with venues in Wolverhampton, Walsall, Birmingham and Coventry.
 Both the men's and women's tournaments were won by India, with England being the runner's up.
 Scotland and Hong Kong China were 3rd in the men's and women's tournaments respectively.

+The 2027 World Cup is scheduled to be held in Canada.

+In preparation for the growth of international kabaddi in North America, the Pan America Kabaddi Association, in collaboration with the Canada Kabaddi Alliance and USA Kabaddi Association, announced plans to host the 2027 Kabaddi World Cup in Canada.
+The event is expected to feature men’s and women’s national teams from multiple countries across Asia, Europe, Pan America, and other international regions.

+The Canada Kabaddi Alliance and Pan America Kabaddi Association have promoted kabaddi through events such as the Canada National Championship and the Kabaddi Rising Stars League (KRSL/KRSPL), which included players from countries including India, Argentina, the United Kingdom, and the United States.
+Matches were broadcast through multiple South Asian and international media platforms with English, Hindi, and Punjabi commentary.